The International Trade Blog arrow Export Compliance

 As previously mentioned, the AECA authorizes the President to designate items that could be considered defense articles and services—what’s known as the USML.
 The USML is divided into 16 sections, with seven sections reserved for future use, one section addressing the general USML list, and the remaining sections further describing and adding to the USML.
 In order to help you understand the steps you need to follow in reviewing the USML, the DDTC has a decision tool available on its website.

-Additionally, Shipping Solutions Product Classification Wizard provides several search methods that make this product classification process faster and easier than the traditional method of pouring through volumes of printed books and regulations—give it a try for free.
+Additionally, Shipping Solutions Product Classification Software provides several search methods that make this product classification process faster and easier than the traditional method of pouring through volumes of printed books and regulations—give it a try for free.

 5. Know the End Use and End User